 But it’s not just what’s under the hood that counts.
 Acer has taken the time to rethink its Predator gaming series, and the new machines it introduced at IFA in 2015 are more impressive than ever.
 It does look a bit on the conventional side, but Acer supplements its stereotypical matte black and red with a sturdy, spacious layout that includes a full-sized numpad.
 It’s a more subdued look than the G752, and one that’s sure to please the users who find the Asus too garish.

 Its tested performance matches its gaming-oriented aesthetic.
 Its 3DMark Fire Strike score almost matches the Origin EON17-X, which includes a desktop Intel CPU and GTX 980M.
 It also excels in real-world gaming, pulling down 88 frames per second in Battlefield 4 at maximum detail and 1080p resolution.
 Those scores elevate it straight to the top of the mobile gaming food chain, and are even the envy of some mid-range desktops.

 But it isn’t just the performance that helps this laptop take home the title — it’s the complete package Acer offers.
-The 90 watt-hour battery churns for a very surprising six hours on a single charge, while Asus’ effort fell asleep about two hours in.
-Even the sound system, normally a weak point for laptops, boasts two subwoofers and four speakers, for a full, powerful sound when it comes to movies, music, and gaming.
+The 90 watt-hour battery churns for a surprising six hours on a charge.
+Even the sound system, normally a weak point for laptops, boasts two subwoofers and four speakers, for full, powerful sound when it comes to movies, music, and gaming.